 According to the NHS, most hip replacements are provided to people between the ages of 60 and 80.
 There can be conditions that affect the hip joint, including:

-Other reasons a person may require a hip replacement include:
+Other reasons a person may require a hip replacement include

 Before the surgery, you can do a few things to help aid your recovery.
 These include:

+A common question people ask is how long is recovery from a hip replacement?
 It will be around 6 weeks before you can return to light activity or go back to work (depending on your occupation).
 After surgery, you will be given specific instructions on how to care for your hip.
 This might include:

 Following the advice of your doctor and a well-planned recovery, the document is key to a full recovery.
 Make sure to rest when you are tired and not rush to recover any quicker than you have been told it will take.